Lessons Learnt and Reconciliation Commission: Summary

 The report provides a detailed analysis of the oral and written representations made to the commission.
 The 1st chapter gives an introduction to the report and the methodology the commission has used.
 2nd chapter is devoted to the 2002 Ceasefire Agreement (CFA).
 There the commission analyses its background, political and security dimensions and the impact.
 The commission also tries to evaluate the CFA's effectiveness and the causes which led to its eventual collapse.
-The next chapter provides an insight into the security forces operations in Eastern and Wanni theaters, with a note about the casualty figures of both security forces and the Liberation Tigers of Tamil Eelam (LTTE).
+The next chapter provides an insight into the security forces operations in Eastern and Wanni theatres, with a note about the casualty figures of both security forces and the Liberation Tigers of Tamil Eelam (LTTE).
 Chapter 4 deals with the Humanitarian law issues pertaining to the conflict.
 This includes hundreds of eyewitness reports and clarifications of the incidents brought to light.
 There is also an evaluation of the Sri Lanka experience in the context of allegations of violations of International humanitarian law (IHL).
 Here, the commission concludes that security forces had not deliberately targeted civilians during the final stages of war, but civilian casualties had occurred under unavoidable circumstances.
 The commission also casts doubts about the authenticity of Channel 4 videos.

 Chapter 5 deals with the human rights issues arising from the conflict.
 It analyses the alleged "white van" abductions, unlawful arrests, arbitrary detention and involuntary disappearances.
 This chapter goes into details of the instances where such incidents have occurred, and places the blame on certain paramilitary groups who allegedly hold the responsibility.
 Next 2 chapters are devoted to land issues regarding the returning Internally Displaced Persons (IDPs) and restitution/compensatory relief paid out to persons who are affected by the conflict.
 Chapter 8 talks about the post war reconciliation and alleviating the grievances of affected groups, especially the Sri Lankan Tamil people, in broad terms.
 The ninth and the final chapter summarizes the principle observations and recommendations made by the commission.